vite-pwa/vite-plugin-pwa/docs/examples/index.md

 :::

 Before we start running the examples projects, you should consider the following:
-- Use `Chromium based` browser: `Chrome`, `Chromium` or `Edge`.
+- Use `Chromium based` browser: `Chrome`, `Chromium` or `Edge`
 - All the examples that are executed in this guide will be done over https, that is, all the projects will respond at address `https://localhost`
-- When testing an example project, the `service worker` will be installed in `https://localhost`, and so, subsequent tests in another examples projects may interfere with the previous test, because the `service worker` of the previous project will keep installed on the browser.
+- When testing an example project, the `service worker` will be installed in `https://localhost`, and so, subsequent tests in another examples projects may interfere with the previous test, because the `service worker` of the previous project will keep installed on the browser
-- Tests should be done on a private window, and so, browser addons/plugins will not interfere with the test.
+- Tests should be done on a private window, and so, browser addons/plugins will not interfere with the test

 To avoid `service worker` interference, you should do the following tasks when switching between examples projects:
 - Open `dev tools` (`Option + ⌘ + J` on `macOS`, `Shift + CTRL + J` on `Windows/Linux`)